Im-yusuf/DISS_final/README.md

 # ECG Lead Reduction for Multi-label ECG Classification

 This repository contains the full experiment pipeline for studying how much 12-lead ECG input can be reduced before multi-label classification performance degrades materially.
-It preprocesses Challenge-style WFDB ECG records, trains two neural architectures across multiple lead subsets, evaluates the saved checkpoints, and generates comparison and explainability artifacts.
+It preprocesses PhysioNet Challenge 2020-style WFDB ECG records, trains two neural architectures across multiple lead subsets, evaluates the saved checkpoints, and generates comparison and explainability artifacts.

 The project is structured as an importable Python package.
 Run commands from the repository root with `python -m ...`.

 ## Study Snapshot

-- Data sources: CPSC 2018, Georgia, and PTB-XL folders from the PhysioNet/CinC Challenge 2020 training release.
+- Data sources: CPSC 2018, Georgia, and PTB-XL folders from the PhysioNet Challenge 2020 v1.0.2 training release.
 - Task: multi-label ECG diagnosis classification from fixed-length 12-lead signal windows.
 - Input format: tensors shaped `(batch, leads, samples)` after preprocessing to 5000 samples.
 - Lead subsets: 12, 6, 4, 3, 2, and 1 lead.